 Veterinary volunteers assist our team of veterinarians and veterinary technicians in many ways.
 Holding animals during procedures, medicating animals, cleaning cages and helping with general duties benefit the staff and the animals in our care.

 Social Media volunteers help by posting content on assorted social media sites and maintaining SFACC’s presence on platforms like Pinterest and Instagram.

 Animal Care & Control is grateful for the professional photographers who volunteer their time and equipment providing beautiful photographs for the shelter’s marketing efforts.
 If you are a professional photographer and would like to join the team, please e-mail email@example.com.

 The shelter welcomes volunteers eager to lend a hand with filing, organizing supplies, providing data entry, and doing laundry.

 Corporate and School Group Volunteers

-SFACC has volunteer opportunities for corporations, schools, and youth organizations interested in supporting our shelter animals.
-Please contact email@example.com to find out more.
+SFACC has volunteer opportunities for corporations, schools, and youth organizations on a limited first come first serve basis.
+Please note that group volunteer opportunities often do not include working with the animals.
+Please contact firstname.lastname@example.org to find out more.